wakkihaya/neurotechjp/src/md/en/blog/yang-neurosky.md

 Yang told me that **it took a lot of hard work to install the concept of BCI in people** as most people didn't know the word "brain waves"

 > At that time, if I asked people to use a brainwave technology, or product, nobody knew.
-> And, although the medical hospitals used brainwaves, nobody knew and people said,"why do I use it"?
+> Although the medical hospitals used brainwaves, nobody knew and people said,"why do I use it"?

 &nbsp;

-How did he introduce the concept of "brain waves" to more people and develop the market?
+How did they introduce the concept of "brain waves" to more people and develop the market?

 &nbsp;

 ![Neurosky Starwars trainer](https://blogofwishes.com/wp-content/uploads/2010/04/star-wars-force-trainer-brain-controlled-toy.jpg)
 _Image: Neurosky Star Wars Force Trainer_

-As a breakthrough, **he trained the market by offering a toy that people were familiar with, the "Force" from Star Wars**.
+As a breakthrough, **they trained the market by offering a toy that people were familiar with, the "Force" from Star Wars**.

 > At that time, it was very difficult to convince customers.
 > That's why we went with the kind of games first "Star Wars" because they have the force that many people understand.

 > So I used the Force to replace brainwaves.
-> Then they became curious because everybody knew force is not real.
+Then they became curious because everybody knew force is not real.
 They did an internet search, and they found out that they can use brain waves to do so.
 > That's called market training.
 > ...
 > We spent a lot of effort in training the market because we had to train the market to accept or understand our product.
 But many companies fail to train the market and to make the market understand what they're doing.